jrisi256/obsidian/joe_shack_home/Chinese/Verbs.md

 * **Wǒ tīng dào nǐ chīfàn de shēngyīn.** --> I hear you eating.
 	* Not quite sure what **dào** and **dédào** mean yet.

+* **Nǐ kàn dédào ma?** --> Can you see (it)?
+	* **Dédào** --> By itself, it means to receive something or to obtain something.
+It does not intuitively translate into English.
+It might translate into something like, "Did you receive this sight?"
+	* It is used in conjunction with one's senses when they are used as a verb: sight, smell, hearing.

 ## Xíguàn

 * It can be used as a verb and a noun.
 When it is used as a verb, it means "used to" in both senses.
 As in, "I used to go running every morning." and "I am used to spicy food".
 As a noun, it roughly means something like "habit".